AdrianTech/starWarsApps/README.md

 ## Instructions for use

-- Clone this project from github pepository
+- Clone this project from github repository

 - Run "npm install" to install all necessary dependencies